nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-3a.
-The given input is invalid or allocated by another task
+2a.
+The confirmed task has a clash with another task

 > 3a1.
-System shows an error message<br />
+System shows a warning message to the user<br />
   Use case resumes at step 2

 #### Use case: Add a recurring task